 - Immune modulators

-There are actually many more medications that may have a possible interaction with CBD products.
-To be sure CBD oil is safe for you, it is recommended to speak with your healthcare practitioner, like your physician or pharmacist.
-They can give you a clear-cut response whether CBD interacts with your individual medication plan or health conditions.
+There are actually many more medications that may have a possible interaction with Hemp products.
+To be sure Hemp oil is safe for you, it is recommended to speak with your healthcare practitioner, like your physician or pharmacist.
+They can give you a clear-cut response whether Hemp interacts with your individual medication plan or health conditions.

-How to Professionally Determine if CBD Is Right for You
+How to Professionally Determine if Hemp Is Right for You

-Your doctor or pharmacist will look at a few things before deciding whether you are a good candidate for CBD or not.
+Your doctor or pharmacist will look at a few things before deciding whether you are a good candidate for Hemp or not.
 Here are some factors that may influence their decision:

 - Your age, weight, and health